John Dingell, longest-serving member of Congress, dies at 92

 John Dingell, the longest-serving member in the history of Congress, died Thursday at 92, Fox News has confirmed.

 He is survived by his wife, Debbie, who currently holds his House seat and four children.
+A cause of death was not immediately known.

 “It is with a heavy heart that we announce the passing of John David Dingell, Jr., former Michigan Congressman and longest-serving member of the United States Congress," the congresswoman said in a statement following Dingell's death.